Why are letters useful?

 The PS line is read very carefully.

 Nevertheless, many letter writers do not use the PS line!
 Do it better: use the PS line for important additional information.
 However, do not write more than two lines.
-“PS” as a header is out of date.
+“PS” as an intent is out of date.

 Step 10: Correct the letter